jonkatz2/monitoR/assets/makingTemplates/makingBinTemplates.md

 Use between 1 and 5 "h" characters (pressing enter between entries --- `h` is a little, `hhhhh` is a lot) to raise the threshold, and between 1 and 5 "l" characters (again pressing enter between entries) to lower the threshold.
 This process will loop continuously allowing you to raise and lower the threshold as much as necessary.
 When you are satisfied press enter again to end the loop.

-The name that will be displayed in all detection output and some spectrogram parameters are specified in the function call as well.
+The name that will be displayed in all detection output and some spectrogram parameters is specified in the function call as well.

 ```r